Protonium18/seriallib430/README.md

 # seriallib430
-A C++ bitbanging library designed for the MSP430.
+A C++ SPI bitbanging library designed for the MSP430.